Justice and Development Party: Ideology and policies

 In recent years, the ideology of the party has shifted more towards Turkish nationalism, causing liberals such as Ali Babacan and some conservatives such as Ahmet Davutoğlu and Abdullah Gül to leave the party.
 Several writers have also labelled the party as being right-wing populist since 2007.

 The party's foreign policy has also been widely described as Neo-Ottomanist, an ideology that promotes renewed Turkish political engagement in the former territories of its predecessor state, the Ottoman Empire.
 However, the party's leadership has also rejected this label.
 The party's relationship with the Muslim Brotherhood has drawn allegations of Islamism.

-The AK Party favors a strong centralized leadership, having long advocated for a presidential system of government and significantly reduced the number of elected local government positions in 2013.
+The AKP favors a strong centralized leadership, having long advocated for a presidential system of government and significantly reduced the number of elected local government positions in 2013.

 The party was an observer in the centre-right European People's Party between 2005 and 2013 and a member of the Soft Euroscepticism Alliance of Conservatives and Reformists in Europe (ACRE) from 2013 to 2018.

 In 2021, Erdoğan withdrew Turkey from the Council of Europe's Istanbul Convention on violence against women and has attacked groups that defend women.

+The party initially opposed Finland's and Sweden's applications to join NATO, but later agreed to support their bids.

-In May 2023, Erdoğan said at a rally in Istanbul, "AK Party and other parties in our alliance would never be pro-LGBT, because family is sacred to us.
+In May 2023, Erdoğan said at a rally in Istanbul, "AKP and other parties in our alliance would never be pro-LGBT, because family is sacred to us.
 We will bury those pro-LGBT in the ballot box".